What makes the Cambridge Engineering course so special?

 Why choose Newnham for Engineering?

 About 26% of the 350 engineering undergraduates in each year are women.
 Current students comment particularly favourably on the encouragement they receive in Newnham’s supportive atmosphere.
 By choosing Newnham, you gain the same educational experience as everyone else, with the added advantage of the excellent library facilities offered by the College.

 How many students take Engineering at Newnham and what options do they choose?

-We aim to take between eight and ten students a year, but numbers do fluctuate.
+We aim to admit between eight and ten students a year, but numbers do fluctuate.
 Students spread themselves quite evenly through the different areas of specialisation.

 How will I be taught at Newnham?

 Your teaching is divided between the Engineering Department and the College.
 Lectures, examples classes and laboratories are in the Department, but small-group teaching (supervisions, often called tutorials at other universities) may be either in College or in the Department.
 On weekday mornings you generally have four hours of lectures and laboratories.
 You usually do laboratory work in pairs; in your first two years you will normally have a partner from Newnham.
 Some laboratory sessions continue in the afternoon, but most afternoons are free for private study or other activities.